abirring/NetNationUsageTranslator/NetNationsFiles/Readme.txt

-This application is developed with: Visual Studio 19, .Net Core, C# So that's what should be used to run it.
+This application is developed with: Visual Studio 19, .Net Core, C# So that's what should be used to run it, if running in debug mode.

 Install Newtonsoft.Json NuGet package in your Visual Studio 19.
 That's the only external library needed to run the application.